big-jr/big-jr/README.md

 I've also recently used:

-- JavaScript
 - AWS Lambda
 - AWS API Gateway
 - Various other AWS features!
 - Terraform
+- Docker
 - bash
+- JavaScript

 ## Where Can I Find Out More About You?

-My professional web site is [Software Pragmatism](https://www.softwarepragmatism.com/)
+My professional web site is [Software Pragmatism](https://www.softwarepragmatism.com/).
+I write about technologies I've learned about and used, and about software development processes in general.

 I'm also on [Twitter](https://twitter.com/SoftwarePragmat)